ABOUT US

 Success in Software

-Dave recruited his wife, Valerie, to help run his new software company.
+Dave recruited his wife, Valerie, to help run the new software company.
 Valerie handled operations, while Dave focused on developing new products.
-Dave saw how people struggled with computers—their inefficiencies, complexities, and the need for simpler solutions.
-Driven to address these challenges, he created programs that turned highly-technical workflows into simple actions that anyone could perform.
+He saw how people struggled with computers—their inefficiencies, complexities, and the need for simpler solutions.
+Driven to address these challenges, he created programs that turned highly technical workflows into simple actions anyone could perform.

 1995